BogdanNP/SupplyChain-Blockchain-Hardhat/README.md

 When you delete an element from a dynamic array, the memory it occupies is not actually freed.
 Instead, the element is simply marked as deleted and will not be returned when you access the array

 Cheatsheet: https://docs.soliditylang.org/en/develop/cheatsheet.html

+The "is" keyword: is used for inheritance in Solidity (https://docs.soliditylang.org/en/develop/contracts.html#inheritance)